TGAC/grassroots-docs/readme.md

 * [worker services](https://github.com/TGAC/?q=%22grassroots-service%22)
   * The Grassroots services that can interact with the core server module and the filesystem handlers to start building functional elements of the system, *e.g.* BLAST searches
 * [job tracker](https://github.com/TGAC/grassroots-job-tracker)
-  * Any services that carry out analytical or processing tasks can be registered with a Django pipeline monitoring tool to lete users keep track of running jobs or retrieve results from completed service processes
+  * Any services that carry out analytical or processing tasks can be registered with a Django pipeline monitoring tool to let users keep track of running jobs or retrieve results from completed service processes
 * [clients](https://github.com/TGAC/?q=%22grassroots-client%22)
   * Client implementations that can interact with the worker service and core server modules to provide interfaces for end users, including typical web-based libraries to build dynamic websites and Qt libraries to build desktop applications

-All JSON-based Server-Server and Server-Client communication specficiations are described in the [Schema guide](@ref schema_guide).
+All JSON-based Server-Server and Server-Client communication specifications are described in the [Schema guide](@ref schema_guide).
 Additional documentation can be found [here](https://github.com/TGAC/grassroots-docs).